Stability conditions on Kuznetsov components: Inducing stability conditions

 \begin{Lem} Let $(\cA, Z)$ be a weak stability condition.
 Let $\cA_1 \subset \cA$ be an abelian subcategory such that the inclusion functor is exact.
 Assume moreover that $Z$ restricted to $K(\cA_1)$ is a stability function.
 Then Harder-Narasimhan filtrations exist in $\cA_1$ for the stability function $Z$. \end{Lem}

-The existence of Harder-Narasimhan filtrations for objects $F \in \cA$ follows directly from the existence of Harder-Narasimhan polygons and the concept of mass.
+We break up the proof of this result into several steps.
+We will deduce the existence of Harder-Narasimhan filtrations for objects $F \in \cA_1$ from the existence of Harder-Narasimhan polygons and the concept of mass.
 We recall all the necessary definitions and basic facts here; see \cite[Section~3]{Arend:short} for some context.

 Let $\cB$ be an abelian category, and $Z \colon K(\cB) \to \C$ a weak stability function on $\cB$ (see Definition~\ref{def:stabilityfunction}).

 \HN{\mathop{\mathrm{HN}}}

 \begin{Def} The Harder-Narasimhan polygon $\HN^Z_\cB(F)$ of an object $F \in \cB$ is the convex hull in the complex plane of the set